 • Materialism is the view that reality is nothing but matter in motion.
 There are no immaterial things, such as angels, souls, and God.

 • Determinism is the view that every event is the necessary effect of previous causes.
 Causes necessitate their effects and so the way matter moves is determined.
 There are no possibilities in the world; only necessities.
-The following argument can be given for this view:
+If we apply determinism to us we can argue as follows: